Animated Smiley

 This assignment gives you some more practice in basic Java programming, including practice with if statments and simple loops, by enhancing the previous Smiley program to handle animation of a smiley face as it interacts with the walls (boundaries) of the graphics window.

-In general, you are to complete the Java class SmileyAnimation, which we’ve added to the Smiley program so that smiley faces can be animated.
+You are to complete the Java class SmileyAnimation, which we’ve added to the Smiley program so that smiley faces can be animated.

 This behavior continues for a number of milliseconds, set as a constant in the program; every time the smiley hits a wall, it and the wall swap colors and the smiley rebounds, heading to another wall.